Technical Report

 Equation 9-2

-9-2 A-weighted sound pressure level (LA)
+9-2 Time-weighted sound level

 The old Measurement Act used phon as the unit of measurement; phon was later superseded by dB, which is equal to dB in sound pressure level, for alignment with international standards.
 Sound pressure level of 40 dB at 1 kHz is rated as a reference level.
 The curves below show the relationship between sound pressure levels that are perceived as being the same in loudness and frequency.
 These curves are called equal-loudness-level contours.
 (Please refer to Section 6.4, "Loudness level.")